jvassev/ansinetes/README.md

 $ ./ansinetes -p demo -s -n web
 Welcome to ansinetes virtual environment "demo"
 $ [*demo:web*] ssh kbt-1
+Failed to add the host to the list of known hosts (/home/ansinetes/.ssh/known_hosts).
+Last login: Wed Jul 26 19:01:01 UTC 2017 from 10.29.19.105 on ssh
-CoreOS stable (1185.3.0)
+Container Linux by CoreOS stable (1409.7.0)
-core@kbt-1 ~ $

 ```

-Finally, for every ansinetes project a different bash history is maintained which is different from the default.
+Finally, for every ansinetes project a separate bash history is maintained.
 This is a great timesaver when you are dealing with long and complex `kubectl` invocations.
-Also it may prevent accidents as the history contains entries valid only in the current /project/namespace.
+Also it may prevent accidents as the history would contain entries valid only in the current /project/namespace.

 # Deployment description
 When Vagrant is used there are 4 VMs being created.
 This can be changed by editing the vagrant/config.rb script.
 3 nodes take part in the etcd quorum while the rest are proxies.
 There are two api-servers.
 Controller-manager and Scheduler run with `--leader-elect` option.
 Components that target the apiserver will talk to the first node from the 'apiservers' group (no HA here).
 The default `hosts` file describes the role mapping: